EXCLUSIVE-Amazon Extends Moratorium on Police Use of Facial Recognition Software

 Amazon offers the facial recognition service “Rekognition” from its cloud computing division.
 Customers who rely on the program to find victims of human trafficking have continued to have access to facial recognition capabilities, Amazon has said.

-Critics, for their part, have pointed to a study showing that Rekognition had trouble determining the gender of people with darker skin tones, research that Amazon has refuted.
+Critics, for their part, have pointed to a study showing that Rekognition had trouble determining the gender of people with darker skin tones, research Amazon has disproved.

-Because of Amazon’s prominence and its previous defense of facial recognition, its moratorium has been significant.
+Because of Amazon’s prominence and its previous advocacy of facial recognition, its moratorium has been significant.

 Rival Microsoft Corp said shortly after Amazon’s June announcement that it would wait for federal regulation in the United States before selling its facial recognition software to police.